BOB450/OpenHue/README.md

 ### Dev

-Were the not yet completed features live might not compile. fev is merged with main after a feature is mature enough.
+Where the not yet completed features live might not compile. dev is merged with main after a feature is mature enough.

 ## How to Build from source (on linux)